-Benefits services firms can handle the administration of pretax programs.
+Benefit services firms can handle the administration of pretax programs.
 Examples of firms that offer such services include:

-- Accor/CommuterCheck
+- Edenred Commuter Benefit Solutions

 - Benefit Resource

 - Navia Benefit Solutions

 - WageWorks

-For additional information, check out King County Metro's Employer & tax benefits web page.
-Employers are also highly encouraged to consult a tax advisor for detailed information regarding the tax implications of commute benefits and incentives.
+For additional information, check out King County Metro's Commuter Tax Benefit web page.
+Again, employers are highly encouraged to consult a tax advisor for detailed information regarding the tax implications of commute benefits and incentives for their particular circumstances.